 Pounded yam is enjoyed using hands or cutlery and is a great example of Nigeria’s rich food culture and culinary heritage.

-Amala is one of the common nigerian foods, in particularly among the Yorubas, and is made from yam flour.
+Amala is one of the common Nigerian foods, in particular among the Yorubas, and is made from yam flour.
 The yam is peeled, cut into small pieces, and then dried.
 The dried pieces are then ground into a fine powder, sifted, and ready for use.

 To prepare, the yam flour is mixed with water, forming a dough-like consistency, then boiled until it forms a smooth and elastic texture.
 Amala is usually served with soups and stews, such as ewedu, ogbono, or gbegiri.